jc141x/jc141-bash/setup/readme.md

 ### other notes

-- The testing is done on stable filesystems such as EXT4, BTRFS or XFS.
+- The testing is done on Arch or EndeavourOS with EXT4, BTRFS or XFS filesystems.